Double or Nothing tournaments are increasingly popular in online poker - especially among casual or recreational players.

 Good news though: on average most players in these tournaments aren't very good and most will pay you with average hands like A-x or less (as well as low pairs of course).

-Even if you're a good player and you consider Double or Nothing tournaments ''easy'," never be overconfident.
+Even if you're a good player and you consider Double or Nothing poker tournaments ''easy," never be overconfident.
 That's exactly the kind of thing that can make you bust early.

 Bad news, especially if it happens around the bubble.